sehoof/sehoof.github.io/Research.md

 with Greg Chih-Hsin Sheen

 **Performing Below Expectations - How to Conduct Survey Experiments on Identity Threat** <br>
-with Anna Wilke and Tinghua Yu
+with Anna M. Wilke and Tinghua Yu

 ### Working Papers

 **Deliberation with New Voters: When Women's Suffrage Decreases Government Expenditure**

 **Empowerment and Restraint – Evidence from Teenage Girls’ Clubs in Kenya** <br>
-with Uchechi Anaduaka, Anna Wilke, and Tinghua Yu
+with Uchechi S. Anaduaka, Anna M. Wilke, and Tinghua Yu

 **Lessons that Spread: A Field Experiment on Spillover Effects from an HIV Media Campaign in Kenya** <br>
-with Uchechi Anaduaka, Anna Wilke, and Tinghua Yu
+with Uchechi S. Anaduaka, Anna M. Wilke, and Tinghua Yu

 **Ranked Choice Voting and Candidate Electability in California's Local Elections** <br>
 with Karen Nershi